nicoloceneda/Python-edu/README.md

 <pre>
 Tensorflow
 │
-├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a tensor │                                                     tensor; Manipulating the data type of a tensor;
-│                                                     Manipulating the shape of a tensor; Applying │                                                      mathematical operations to tensors │
+├── Tensors.ipynb                                 <-- Creating tensors; Accessing the values of a te- │                                                     nsor; Manipulating the data type of a tensor; │                                                     Manipulating the shape of a tensor; Applying m- │                                                     athematical operations to tensors │
 ├── Variables.ipynb                               <-- Creating variables; Accessing the values of a │                                                     variable; Modifying the values of a variable │
 ├── Computation_Graphs_and_Gradients.ipynb        <-- Creating a computation graph [TensorFlow v1.x,